AU-ExoMars/PCOT/mkdocs/docs/userguide/multifile.md

 * Big-endian data
 @@@

+## Ancillary data from sidecar files

+Some cameras save extra information about each image, such as its exposure time, in a separate "sidecar" file next to the image file.
+When the multifile input loads each band's file, it looks for a sidecar alongside it, and attaches any data it finds to that band as *ancillary data*.
+This is saved in the document along with the image.

+Currently the only sidecar format PCOT understands is AUPE's: an XML file with the same name as the image file plus `.xml` (e.g. `Set18_LWAC01.png.xml` next to `Set18_LWAC01.png`), from which PCOT reads the exposure time.

+You can get the exposure time of each band with the `exposure()` function in an *expr* node.
+This gives a vector of times in seconds, one per band, so you can normalise an image for exposure with `a/exposure(a)`.

+Ancillary data describes how the image was captured, so it stays with the image through operations which don't change its pixel values - cropping, selecting bands (e.g. `a$640`), merging bands and so on - but is dropped by operations which do, such as arithmetic.
+This means that the result of `a/exposure(a)` has no exposure data, so you can't accidentally normalise it twice: `exposure()` will give an error instead.

+Band files without a sidecar are fine - those bands just have no ancillary data.
+If a sidecar exists but can't be read (perhaps because it's in a newer format), a warning appears in the log and the image still loads.

 ## Missing files and directories

 PCOT documents are often shared without the original source images, so it's